Aleksandar Dragović: International career

 Dragović also used to be part of the national under-17 and under-19 Austrian teams.
 He was called up for the national team of Austria for their 2010 FIFA World Cup qualification match against Romania, but due to an injury he was unable to play.
 He was called up again by the Austrian head coach Dietmar Constantini for the match against Serbia.
 He made his international debut in this match on 6 June 2009.
 Dragović scored his first goal on 18 November 2014 in a 1–2 home defeat to Brazil.

 He made the final squad for Euro 2016, where he was sent-off in the first game against Hungary, and missed a penalty in the decisive match against Iceland, which ended in a 2–1 defeat.

 Dragović was part of the Austrian team which qualified to the Euro 2020 round of 16.
 On 29 March 2022, he played his 100th match for Austria in a 2–2 draw against Scotland.

 Personal life

-Dragović was born in Vienna to parents from Belgrade, Serbia.
+Dragović was born in Vienna, Austria to Serbian parents from Belgrade.
 His favourite team is Red Star Belgrade, which he ended up joining in 2021.

-In May 2012, then twenty-one-year-old Dragović attracted criticism in Swiss media for playfully slapping the Swiss defence and sport minister Ueli Maurer's bald head during FC Basel's Swiss Cup win medal ceremony.
-After making further comments about being reluctant to apologize—stating that "on the inside everybody knows, so I believe, that it was very, very much fun doing it"—Dragović reportedly traveled to the Bundeshaus in Berne in order to personally apologize to Maurer.
+In May 2012, Dragović attracted criticism in Swiss media for playfully slapping the Swiss defence and sport minister Ueli Maurer's bald head during FC Basel's Swiss Cup win medal ceremony.
+After making further comments about being reluctant to apologize—stating that "on the inside everybody knows, so I believe, that it was very, very much fun doing it"—Dragović reportedly traveled to the Bundeshaus in Bern in order to personally apologize to Maurer.